TSIA Intelligence: Designing and Validating TSIA's First AI Experience

 My role

 Led discovery, UX research, information architecture, interaction design, prototyping, and post-launch research.
-Partnered with the Senior Director of Design and UX on visual design and product strategy.
+Partnered with the Senior Director of Design on visual design and product strategy.

 Outcome

-Launched TSIA's first AI products, enabling members to access trusted insights faster while increasing adoption and engagement.
+Launched TSIA's first AI products, enabling members to access trusted insights faster and increasing adoption and engagement.

 Context + Problem